hazelcast/hazelcast/site/docs/enterprise/installation.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-The command above will going to create a two node Hazelast Jet Enterprise cluster and a Hazelcast Jet Management Center deployment.
+The command above will going to create a two node Hazelcast Jet Enterprise cluster and a Hazelcast Jet Management Center deployment.

 After executing the command, you can follow the notes printed on screen